 Hypercars are the top one percent of all supercars.
 For an easily understandable scenario to demonstrate the difference between hypercars and supercars, think of a graduating high school class.
 All of the students are graduates – they have all reached a specific standard to qualify for graduating high school.
 Then there is the valedictorian and the salutatorians of the graduating class.
 The valedictorian and the salutatorians are still graduating like the other class members, but they’re an elite percentage who performed the best in multiple areas.

 Bugatti used carbon fiber technology in the body of the car to increase strength while also allowing it to be lighter and more aerodynamic.
 It’s also unique due to the fact that it isn’t as starkly angled and muscular-looking like other supercars and hypercars.
-The Bugatti Chiron contains a V8 quad-turbo W-16 engine capable of producing 1,479 horsepower and boasts a top speed of 261 mph.
+The Bugatti Chiron, which has nearly $3 million price tag and an estimated $50,000 annual cost in car insurance, contains a V8 quad-turbo W-16 engine capable of producing 1,479 horsepower and boasts a top speed of 261 mph.

 The Ever-Changing Hypercar Definition

 Now that definitions of supercars and hypercars and their characteristics have been cleared up, it’s time to think inside the gray area.
 Hypercars are basically allowed to be hypercars because their performance is on such a higher level.
+If you wanna know just high performance they can then try and look up their insane performance specs.
 The use of technology and groundbreaking design are breaking barriers.
 But what happens when the greatest technology and styling feats of today start to get outshined?
 The most extreme and outrageous design may become obsolete tomorrow.

 As previously mentioned, at one time a car producing 38.4 hp was a supercar.
 It’s safe to say that where we stand today — you could drive off the lot with any car whose engine can produce triple if not higher amounts of horsepower and surely accelerates much faster.